xlab-si/ServiceNow_CMDB/README.md

     - Do the following in the `Details` section:
       - Under `Long Description` type "Use this catalog item to view and update servicenow incident.
 On Selecting the incident, the latest details from servicenow will be pulled.
 Update the required details and submit.".
     - Click `Add`.

+### Using ServiceNow Catalog Items and Buttons

+#### Creating Generic Incidents and updating their urgencies from Catalog Items

+- Navigate to `Services -> Catalogs`.

+- Under `Service Catalogs` select the desired Catalog Item and click `Order`.
+  - Fill the dialog and click `Commit`.

+#### Creating Context Specific Incidents with a button.

+- Navigate to the Object Type on which the button has been created (Example for ***Provider*** object type: `Compute -> Physical Infrastructure -> Providers`, and select the provider)

+- When in the Object Type's section, the `Servicenow` button group should be visible:
+  - Select it and select the `Create Incident` button.
+  - Fill the dialog and click `Commit`.

+#### Viewing the Created Incidents as Generic Objects

+- Navigate to `Automation -> Embedded Automate -> Generic Objects`.
+- Under `Generic Object Definitions` select the `Servicenow_Incident`.
+- Under `Relationships` the number of instances should be visible, clicking on that number should display them.